isaackogan/TikTokLive/README.md

 ### `connect`

-Triggered when the connection gets successfully established.
+Triggered when the websocket connection is successfully established.

 ```python
 @client.on("connect")